Creighton4Good/BlueJay-Bites/docs/backend-design.md

   - Using the documentation provided by Microsoft [here](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-entra), which includes dependencies and configuration information
   - OAUTH was chosen over SAML due to being more compatible with Spring-Boot
 - Endpoints are temporarily all accessible for local development
+- `@AuthenticatedPrincipal` annotations on endpoints in order to get the authenticated OAuth2 user for checks involving type of user, ownership, or actions involving a particular user

 ## Repository Patterns